iamfarzad/FBC_masterV5-/CHAT_V2_SOURCE_OF_TRUTH.md

   - `useUnifiedChat` - Custom Zustand store with local state management
   - `useUnifiedChatV2` - **RESTORED** AI SDK Tools pattern with global state management
   - `useSimpleAISDK` - Simple fallback implementation
-- All implementations stream Gemini responses through `/api/chat/unified` and expose selector hooks for the UI.
+- Unified and native modes stream Gemini responses through `/api/chat/unified`, while the simple mode calls `/api/chat/simple`; all three sync into the shared selector hooks for the UI.
 - Screen share, webcam capture, ROI tests, and other quick actions push their status messages through `UnifiedChatActionsProvider`, keeping the transcript in sync.
 - Stage context is synchronised from intelligence responses so the StageRail reflects current progress automatically.
 - **RESTORED**: `ChatDevtools` component provides real-time debugging for AI SDK Tools mode.

-## Missing pieces (previously claimed but not present)
+## Gaps to watch
-- No `/api/chat/simple` or alternate implementation hooks (`useAISDKComplete`, `useSimpleAISDK`, etc.).
+- `useUnifiedChat` still stubs regenerate/resume/tool-result behaviour, and the native hook’s reload/stop helpers remain placeholders.
-- No layered feature toggles or localStorage flags to switch between implementations.
+- Automated coverage has not been added for SSE parsing, feature-flag selection, or metadata rendering.
-- No Gemini intelligence routes beyond `/api/chat/unified`; realtime/multimodal/admin endpoints still rely on legacy handlers.
+- The Chat Devtools overlay is available, but the deeper performance dashboard referenced in early plans is still future work.
-- Advanced devtools UI, performance analytics, and full tool ecosystems described in earlier drafts have not been built.
+- Realtime/multimodal/admin API variants beyond `/api/chat/unified` continue to rely on legacy handlers.

 ## Focus for completion
-1. Extend `/api/chat/unified` to stream structured metadata (reasoning, tool/task payloads, citations) so `AiElementsConversation` can show more than plain text.
+1. Wire regenerate/resume/tool-result flows through the hooks and backend so recovery tooling works end-to-end.
-2. Promote chat state into a dedicated store slice to reduce duplication between the hook and the AI SDK store.
+2. Add automated coverage around SSE parsing, metadata propagation, and feature-flag routing.
-3. Decide whether multiple implementations or toggles are still required; if not, remove lingering references from planning docs.
+3. Build out the performance/debug dashboard originally scoped for the AI SDK rollout.
-4. Expand automated coverage (integ/unit smoke) around the SSE mapper and tool triggers to protect the new SoT.
+4. Evaluate remaining legacy realtime/multimodal handlers and plan upgrades onto the unified AI SDK stack.